 If you’re familiar with the tobacco leaf china pattern, you know it has a lot of colors, which is part of its allure, right?

 Well, for fall crafting with my Cricut Maker and vinyl, I had to pare it down to three colors, so I opted for green, pink and dark blue.
 I also added in some gold dots to add in some flair, like you see on the pattern.

 In addition to the simplifying the colors, I had to simplify the pattern.
 The flower at the center of all the tobacco leaves is quite unique, so I went more for a lotus flower for a modern/contemporary take on the tobacco leaf pumpkin.

 Overall, I love the striking simplicity of the piece, plus the vinyl is removable so if I decide I hate this pattern next year, I simply pull off the vinyl and have a blank slate again.

 **If you’d like access to the free SVG file to complete this project (minus the lotus flower, because it’s copyrighted) click here.
 The SVG file includes an alternative tobacco leaf flower AND the leaves and phoenix bird used in the project.

-There are some imperfections since pumpkins aren’t perfectly smooth and flat, but overall, it’s a preppy and chic punch of color for your fall decor.
+There are some imperfections since pumpkins aren’t perfectly smooth and flat, but overall, it’s a preppy, Palm Beach chic and a punch of color for your fall decor.